-Upward curling plumes of smoke and a band of grazing horses, betrayed to them the existence of a Shoshone camp.
+horses, betrayed to them the existence of a Shoshone camp.
 At daybreak came the surprise attack, the war shouts and the carnage; and when it was over the Minnetaree raiders fled eastward across the plains with their wet scalps, stolen horses and Shoshone prisoners-among them Sacajawea.

-A French vagabond voyageur and fur trader, Chaboneau, who hung about the Missouri river villages, bought Sacajawea for wife and slave.
+A French vagabond voyageur and fur trader, Charboneau, who hung about the Missouri river villages, bought Sacajawea for wife and slave.
 Chiefly on her account he was engaged by Lewis and Clark as guide and interpreter for the expedition.
 In reality it was the Bird Woman who acted in both capacities.
 Faithful and courageous, she marched with the men, cheerfully shared the labor, endured without complaint the hardships of the great journey.
-At one time when one of their boats was upset in a sudden squall, due largely to the inexpert handling of the frightened Chaboneau, Sacajawea remained calm and saved the notes Lewis and Clark had written just as they were about to float away.
-She rendered invaluable services to the party as guide and was at all times helpful and courageous.
+At one time when one of their boats was upset in a sudden squall, due largely to the inexpert handling of the frightened Charboneau, Sacajawea remained calm and saved the notes that Lewis and Clark had written just as they were about to float away.
 The early story of the Northwest enshrines many such Indian women, whose modest and self-effacing virtues have left a gracious and indelible memory.